MKLab-ITI/pygrank/README.md

-Given the above way of creating a graph and a personalization dictionary (which is the programming artifact equivalent to what the literature referred to as a graph signal or personalization vector), one can instantiate a ranking algorithm class and call its `rank(G, personalization)` method to capture node ranks in a given graph with the given personalization.
+Given the above way of creating a graph and a personalization dictionary (which is the programming artifact equivalent to what the literature referres to as a graph signal or personalization vector), one can instantiate a ranking algorithm class and call its `rank(G, personalization)` method to capture node ranks in a given graph with the given personalization.
 This